African Melon Seeds

 ● Snack: Shell and eat as a snack.
 It’s that easy!

-● Baby food: Blend African melon seeds with water and fresh cane juice or natural sweetener and use when breast milk is unavailable as a natural and healthy source of nutrients for your baby.
+● Baby food: Blend African melon seeds with water and ( fresh cane juice or natural sweetener such as honey) and used when breast milk is unavailable as a natural and healthy source of nutrients for your baby.